djibril-marega/oddsportal_scraper/README.md

 ## 🧠 Notes

 * The scraper relies on **Playwright**, so the first run may download browsers automatically.
-* Using Method 1 is strongly recommended for scalability and reproducibility.
+* Using **Method 1** is recommended for scalability and reproducibility.
-* Already collected teams or competitions (for the same season) are **automatically skipped** to prevent redundant data collection.
+* Already collected teams or competitions (for the same season) are **automatically skipped** to avoid redundant scraping.
+* `typegame` and `spread` allow flexible control of scraping scope — from a single competition’s upcoming games to a full seasonal network of related competitions and teams.

 ---